worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 We have a separate CI pipeline for Azure code.
 To run it on a forked repo:

-1. Run the following command on your preffered Terminal and copy the output
+1. Run the following command on your preferred Terminal to create Azure credentials and copy the output:

 ```bash
 az ad sp create-for-rbac --name "terratest-az-cli" --role contributor --sdk-auth